phunware/maas-ads-unity-sdk/README.md

 These dependencies can be found under /Unity/Assets/Plugins/iOS

-1. PWCore.framework Version 3.0.2.
+1. PWCore.framework Version 3.0.3.
-2. PWAdvertising.framework (Ass well as the PWAds.bundle) Version 3.5.1
+2. PWAdvertising.framework (Ass well as the PWAds.bundle) Version 3.6.2
     *Notes: PWAds.bundle contains a javascript file, in order to get this working the file inside unity was renamed to mraid._js.
 Upon compilation, this file automatically is deployed by the post processing module to .js*

 ##### Android:

 These dependencies can be found under /Unity/Assets/Plugins/Android

-1. MaaSAdvertising.aar Version 2.3.1 -- Android ads SDK
+1. PWAds-2.4.3.aar Version 2.4.3 -- Android ads SDK
-2. core-3.0.2.aar   Version 3.0.2 -- Android Phunware Core SDK
+2. core-3.0.3.aar   Version 3.0.3 -- Android Phunware Core SDK
-3. pwads-bridge-unity.jar Version 1.0.1 -- Android Unity - SDK bridge
+3. pwads-bridge-unity.jar Version 1.1.0 -- Android Unity - SDK bridge

 #### PW.iOS.Project.Build